jchapuis/fullstackscala-scaladays2025/slides.md

   )
 ```

-^ - So how do we package our server now? for this I'm using a sbt plugin, sbt-jib.
+^ - So how do we package our server now? for this I'm using another sbt plugin, sbt-jib.
 You can define all kind of properties, base image, etc.
 - One thing worth mentionning here is how I package the client, you can see that I pick the output of the vite build and put it into public, quite simply
 - For static files, I actually use http4s itself, not a separate server
-- Ok, clearly building the container isn't the end of the story, we need to deploy that stuff
+- But ok, clearly building the container isn't the end of the story, we need to deploy that stuff
 - Oh darn, will I have to touch some YAML?
 - Show of hands: who, like me, suffer from YAML alergy? instant red eyes for detecting spaces, headaches, etc.
  - I have some good news!

 ---
 ## **Scala**4**Ops**: besom & pulumi 🏭
+[.code-highlight: 1-20]
+[.code-highlight: 1-3]
+[.code-highlight: 4]
-[.code-highlight: 1-4]
+[.code-highlight: 5-10]
-[.code-highlight: 5-11]
+[.code-highlight: 11]
 [.code-highlight: 12]
-[.code-highlight: 13]
 [.code-highlight: 1-20]

 ```scala